brunoroncete/fbeautyms4/README.md

 # Acknowledgements

-- Student Care and Tutor at Code Institute for their support.
+- Student Care and Tutor at Code Institute for their support, specially the tutor Christine.
 - Deployment steps adapted to suit my project from [here](https://github.com/Abibubble/ms4-lead-shot-hazard)
 - Some code testing was adapted to suit my project from [here](https://github.com/Abibubble/ms4-lead-shot-hazard)